University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/evolutionary_prac/evolutionary.md

-**Q12.
+**Q10.
 Does this tree agree with the known taxonomic groupings?
 If not, propose possible explanations.**(1 mark)
-**Q13.
+**Q11.
 Which two leaves are the closest related/have the shortest branch?**(1 mark)
-**Q14.
+**Q12.
 What is the evolutionary distance between these two leaves?**(1 mark)
-**Q15.
+**Q13.
 Based on your tree, which of the following two species are more closely related?
 Provide evidence supporting your answer.**(1 mark)
     1. **Brush-tailed phascogale**
     2. **Julia Creek dunnart**
     3. **Yellow-footed antechinus**
     4. **Numbat**
+**Q14.
+Why is it that we chose to use the mitochondria to generate this tree?
+Comparing the topology of your trees to those in the provided literature, name a key factor that would affect the quality of a phylogeny made using a whole mitochondrial alignment.** (2 marks)